kaekeshan/garden/content/compiles/linux/rhel_1.md

         - execute (x)
             - files can be executed as commands
             - contents of the directory can be assessed (depending on the permission of the files in the directory)
     - format
              - ls -l <file>
              ![](Untitled%201.png)
              - '-' for file types
              - 'd' for directory
     - changing file permissions // use chmod command, flag -R : recursive
         - symbolic method
             - u - user
             - g - group
             - o - other
             - a - all
             - \+ // add
             - \- // remove
             - = // set exactly
             - r // read
             - w // write
             - x // execute
-             - numeric method // chmod ### <file | dir>
+        - numeric method - `chmod ### <file | dir>`
             - r = 4
             - w = 2
             - x = 1
             - Each # represents an access level, user or group or other
             - value of # is sum of r, w and x
 2. __Types of files__

     1.  \- : regular file